taidnguyen/explanation-based_finetuning/README.md

 ```
 python3 finetune_openai.py --api_key <YOUR_API_KEY> --filename esnli_present_finetuned_trainAdvanced_filterBias_100bias_1000train.csv --model davinci
 ```
+GPT-3 family includes {ada,babbage,curie,davinci}.
 Afterwards, please store the ID of your finetuned model to `openai_model_dict.py` following the template.
+They are usually named in the format `davinci:ft-account_name-members-%Y-%m-%d-%h-%m-$s`.

 b.
 For finetuning other model families such as BART, T5, or OPT:
 ```